-Caldwell University will accept the transfer of six credits of graduate work in counseling, or a closely related field, provided the credits were completed within five years of the student’s graduate registration at Caldwell University.
+Caldwell University may accept the transfer of six credits of graduate work in counseling, or a closely related field, provided the credits were completed within five years of the student’s graduate registration at Caldwell University.
 Official transcripts of previous graduate work as well as the catalog description of each course must be submitted for review at the time of application.
-Approval of transfer credit is based on course content and grade earned in the course.
+Approval of transfer credit is based on course content and the grade earned in the course.
 Each request for transfer credit will be reviewed by the Program Coordinator.

 STATEMENT OF OUTCOMES ASSESSMENT

 Students who complete this M.A. in Counseling with School Counseling Specialization must demonstrate professional aptitude and an ability to integrate theory and practice by completing a nine-credit supervised counseling practicum and internship experience, working in a school setting.
 The academic capstone of the program is a two-part comprehensive exam in the form of a case study.
 A written treatment plan for an assigned counseling case is submitted to two readers.
 If the case study is found acceptable, the student is invited to an oral defense with a committee of faculty members.
 In general, students should be able to demonstrate the following in the comprehensive exam: